Seeking Legal Advice on Divorce: Who Should You Talk To?

 Call Galbraith Family Law for Expert Advice

 If a separation and divorce is on the horizon, the first phone call you make should be to a lawyer.
 The team at Galbraith Family Law has extensive experience in all types of divorces and can provide you with sound legal advice on divorce and division of assets to make the process go as smoothly as possible.
-Get in touch with us through our website or call us in Newmarket at (289) 319-0634 or in Barrie at (705) 727-4242.
+To learn more about Ontario property division laws when separating or divorcing, read our guide and learn the answers to your most common property division questions.